songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   ***Explanation:*** [Instance Metadata Categories](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-categories.html). mac - The instance's media access control (MAC) address.
 In cases where multiple network interfaces are present, this refers to the eth0 device (the device for which the device number is 0).

+  local-ipv4 - The private IPv4 address of the instance.

+  public-ipv4 - The public IPv4 address.
+If an Elastic IP address is associated with the instance, the value returned is the Elastic IP address.

   [Running Commands on Your Linux Instance at Launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html#user-data-shell-scripts).
 When you launch an instance in Amazon EC2, you have the option of passing user data to the instance that can be used to perform common automated configuration tasks and even run scripts after the instance starts.

 * RDS, storage